mre-code/groovysql/README.md

 ## Test Connection Capability

-Additionally SqlClient has a connection testing capability.
+Additionally, SqlClient has a connection testing capability.
 With the --testconnect <arg> option SqlClient will open a database connection, submit a simple query, read the results, discard the results, and close the connection a requested number of times, pausing between each connection for a requested interval.
 The --testconnect argument is of the form 'N@M'